LoanLink/coding-challenges/web-challenge.md

 - [ ] Allow her to remove an existing recipe
 - [ ] Provide an endpoint to list all saved recipes in JSON format _(We're not sure why grandma needs this one, but let's not question her)_

-Because this is a prorotype for Grandma, we don't need to be concerned with using a real database (it's ok if we lose data when the app shuts down), and she isn't very picky about how the app looks.
+Because this is a prorotype for Grandma we don't need to be concerned with using a real database (it's ok if we lose data when the app shuts down) and she isn't very picky about how the app looks.